This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

-In fact, using the wrong types of wood can be disastrous and possibly ruin your ribs.
-In this post we’ll give you a complete overview of the best wood for smoking ribs, along with which woods to avoid when smoking ribs.
+In fact, using the wrong types of wood can affect your flavor and possibly affect the flavor of your ribs negatively.
+In this post, we’ll give you a complete overview of the best wood for smoking ribs, along with which woods to avoid when smoking ribs.

 One thing to keep in mind with ribs is that they are typically packed with flavor and have a rub, BBQ sauce, or some combination thereof on the finished product.
-With that in mind, the best wood for smoking ribs have stronger flavor to stand up to and compliment the other flavors that are in ribs.
+With that in mind, the best wood for your ribs should stand up to and complement the other flavors that are in the ribs.